FelipeGuerra5/logseq/pages/webideas.md

 		  logseq.order-list-type:: number
 		- To create a task and insert or not to a block logseq.order-list-type:: number
-			- To create a task by clicking on the block "+" sign, and it would save the task with the block information logseq.order-list-type:: number
+			- To create a task on top the block delimitation and it would save the task with the block information logseq.order-list-type:: number
 		- logseq.order-list-type:: number